mak448a/Qtcord/CONTRIBUTING.md

 By contributing to this repository, you agree that I (mak448a) have the rights to use the code contributed to this repository however I want, under any license.
 If you disagree with this, you can ask for me to make this a little less ridiculous.
-DISCLAIMER: I am just doing this in case if I have to copy and paste from this repository.
+DISCLAIMER: I am just doing this in case if I have to copy and paste from this repository or relicense the code.

 ## Reverse Engineering
 I highly recommend [this tutorial](https://www.youtube.com/watch?v=xh28F6f-Cds) for getting started with reverse engineering the Discord API.